FrenzyExists/Webfolio/README.md

-# me-learning-git
+# tutorial-git

-My attempts to learn git cuz I suck at it
+Life is hard, so are my attempts to learn git and get a job

+Keep moving foward